AnastasiiaRepalo/cv_processing/README.md

 # Get faces coordinates from CV

 This project was created for faces detection on photos from resumes.
-On localhost:5000 you could choose file (pdf or docx) and it would be saved into `input_files/` folder.
+On localhost:5000 you could choose file (pdf or docx) and get result in json format.
+File would be saved into `input_files/` folder.
 All photos would be extracted and saved into proper directory `photos/<INPUT_FILE_NAME>`.

 ### To run project you have to clone it first of all: